technikhil314/www/docs/daterangepicker/introduction.md

 :clap: & :heart: to [auto badger](https://github.com/technikhil314/auto-badger) for making badging simple

-You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).

 ## About this package

 Date and time range picker for Angular v6 and above.